Adj928/350p/PROJECT_0.md

 #### Testing

 The main function for this project implements a toy REPL that you may use for testing.
 A simple example may be found in `tests/0.test`.
-After you run this test, the file `database.350` should contain exactly 32 lines of 31 underscores, followed by a like number of hyphens and dashes each.
+After you run this test, the file `database.350` should contain exactly 32 lines of 31 underscores, followed by a like number of hyphens and asterisks each.

 Available commands include